yuyolshin/PGCN/README.md

 #### Results
 ![image](https://user-images.githubusercontent.com/31876093/153811602-29dd99a7-5cc9-48a6-9962-ee6ecb7714a8.png)

-Evaluation results on four real-world datasets shows that our model consistently outputs state-of-the-art results.
+Evaluation results on four real-world datasets show that our model consistently outputs state-of-the-art results.

 ##
 ##### code implementation